kevinyvv/kevinyvv/README.md

 ## 🌱 What I'm Up To

 I'm on a journey to expand my coding skills, tackling fascinating projects and coursework along the way.
+A project I'm currently working on is a manga recommendation system that uses an algorithm similar to Spotify's Discover Weekly to generate manga recommendations off user input!

 ## 🤝 Let's Connect